vaaniarora/Bowling_Bit_By_Bit/README.md

 To grab a ball, move your controller in the direction of the ball, aim your hand and grab it by pressing the controller’s grip button.
 The grip button is placed on the side of the controller and is where your middle finger should be positioned.
 Depending on your dominant hand, you can use either the right or left controller.

+**How to Bowl:**

+To begin the bowling tutorial, simply press the primary button on either controller (X on the left; A on the right).
+The System/AI will provide initial instructions on how to proceed.
+Once you've grabbed a bowling ball, additional instructions will be given to guide you through the process.

 ## HW3: Bowling_Bit_By_Bit Scene
 <img width="1710" alt="Screenshot 2024-05-14 at 12 14 40" src="https://github.com/vaaniarora/Bowling_Bit_By_Bit/assets/91294025/5d9bd7e1-8df2-4f7c-89f6-18ffb8c7d86c">